 [Chén] Tài appellation Xuánbó.
-During Qīnglóng [233-237] he was appointed Scattered-Cavalry Attendant-Gentleman.
-During Zhèngshǐ [240-248] he was transferred to Moving Strike General, appointed Inspector of Bìngzhōu, increased to General Shaking Authority, sent with a Staff of Authority as Protector of the Xiōngnú Palace Gentleman-General, conciliated the foreign peoples, and deeply had authority through kindness.
+During Qīnglóng [233-237] he was appointed Scattered-Cavalry Attendant-Cadet.
+During Zhèngshǐ [240-248] he was transferred to Moving Strike General, appointed Inspector of Bìngzhōu, increased to General Shaking Authority, sent with a Staff of Authority as Protector of the Xiōngnú Palace Cadet-General, conciliated the foreign peoples, and deeply had authority through kindness.
 Many of the nobility in the capital sent him precious treasures to enable Tài to purchase servants, but Tài hung all these from the wall and did not even open the seals, and when he was summoned to the Secretariat, he returned all of them.

 At the beginning of Jiāpíng [249-254] he succeeded Guō Huái as Inspector of Yōngzhōu and also appointed General Exerting Martiality.
 Shǔ General-in-Chief Jiāng Wéi led his army to along Qū mountain build two fortresses, sending Ivory Gate General Gōu Ān, Lǐ Xīn, and others to defend them and gather Qiāng and Hú hostages to plunder the borders of the prefectures.